On the Commuting variety of a reductive Lie algebra: Projective dimension and cohomology

 \section{Projective dimension and cohomology}

-Let recall in this section classical results.
+Recall in this section classical results.
 Let $X$ be a Cohen-Macaulay irreducible affine algebraic variety and let $S$ be a closed subset of codimension $p$ of $X$.
-Let $P_{\bullet}$ be a complex of finitely generated projective $\k[X]$-modules whose lenght $l$ is finite and let $\varepsilon $ be an augmentation morphism of $P_{\bullet}$ whose image is $R$, whence an augmented complex of $\k[X]$-modules,
+Let $P_{\bullet}$ be a complex of finite projective $\k[X]$-modules whose lenght $l$ is finite and let $\varepsilon $ be an augmentation morphism of $P_{\bullet}$ whose image is $R$, whence an augmented complex of $\k[X]$-modules,